ShubhamGupta05/display-posts-slider/README.md

 # Installation

- Download the plugin zip file from the given link(https://github.com/ShubhamGupta05/custom-shortcode)
+1. Download the plugin zip file from the given link(https://github.com/ShubhamGupta05/custom-shortcode)

+2. Go to your site dashboard and click the Plugin tab in the left panel.

+3. Click on Add New plugin.

+4. Click on the Upload Plugin button.

+5. Select the file you downloaded and click on Install now.

+6. Once the plugin is install.
+It will ask for the activation.

+7. Click on Activating plugin button.